 CLARIFICATION: Based on seat share.
+If two parties have an equal amount of seats, vote share decides which of the two is larger.
 Candidates elected as independents are treated as one group, with the name of independent.
 Leave this question blank if election was nonpartisan, i.e., no parties (not even pro-government parties) were allowed.
-RESPONSES: